EGI-Federation/documentation/content/en/users/getting-started/openstack/_index.md

 - [Horizon](https://docs.openstack.org/horizon/latest/), as a web
   dashboard

-The OpenStack Horizon web-dashboard of the individual providers can be used to manage and use services.
+The Horizon web-dashboard of the OpenStack providers can be used to manage and use services.
 It can be accessed using EGI Check-in credentials directly.
 Select _EGI Check-In_: